praxis/praxis/reference/media-types.md

 end
 {% endhighlight %}

-Praxis will look for a `Post::Collection` class to use for the `posts` attribute above, or create one if it does not exist.
-In the common case, the Praxis-defined `<media_type>::Collection` will be sufficient for any collection of media type instances.
-You can, however, define your own explicitly and Praxis will use that instead.

-For example, if you want to use a specific identifier for collections of posts that differs from the one Praxis would assume:
+When parsing the :posts definition above, Praxis will resolve the type by looking if a `Post::Collection` class already exists.
+If it does, it will be used as the type for the `:posts` attribute, otherwise one will be created.
+One can think of `Praxis::Collection.of(Post)` to be equivalent to `Post::Collection`, except that it will create one if it does not exist already.

+As stated above, the created inner `Collection` class will simply be an `Attributor::Collection` that wraps members of a given MediaType, and that has an identifier that matches the member's identifier, with an added "collection=true" suffix.
+So in the above case, the `Post::Collection` will have an identifier of "application/vnd.acme.post;collection=true".

+This inner `Collection` be sufficient in most cases.
+However, you can easily define your own explicitly and Praxis will use that instead.
+Here's an example of how to do that, if you wanted `Post::Collection` to have an identifier of "application/vnd.acme.posts" instead:

 {% highlight ruby %}
 class Post < Praxis::MediaType